<Home/Articles/A guide to visiting indigenous communities

 When we refer to an indigenous community or peoples, we’re referring to those who live off their ancestral land in a destination, and have done so for hundreds, or even thousands of years.
 As the original inhabitants, they often have their own distinct cultural identity, connection to nature and their environment, and their own unique ways of living.

-Visiting and interacting with the indigenous can deepen your understanding of a destination, its ethnic groups and its history.
+Some examples of these indigenous peoples include the tribes that live in the Amazon rainforest, the Aboriginal communities of Australia, the nomadic groups of Mongolia, or the Sami reindeer herders of Scandinavian nations.
+Visiting indigenous communities can deepen your understanding of a destination, its ethnic groups and its history.
 It’s also a great way of contributing economically to these communities so they can continue to live in a way that honors their homeland, traditions, environment and lifestyle.

 However, it can be a worry when you want to seek out these interactions, yet you’re not sure which tourist experiences are legitimate, or whether you should approach certain groups at all.